zedlopez/ifm/Writing with Inform.md

 (Note that we were only allowed to say that "Kissing Mr Carr is unmaidenly behaviour." because Inform already knew from earlier sentences – see the example below – that Mr Carr was a person, and therefore that "kissing Mr Carr" made sense as a description of an action.)

+Note that what appears on the left of these sentences is an action _pattern_, not an action _name_.
+This is actually a good thing, because it gives us great flexibility.
+But it means that this works:

+	Throwing something at something is unmaidenly behaviour.

+But this does not:

+	Throwing it at is unmaidenly behaviour.

+See [New actions] for more on this distinction.

 ## Repeated actions

 ^^{rules: applying to repeated actions} ^^{actions: rules for repetitions} ^^{time: counting actions with (for the Nth time)+sourcepart+} ^^{counting: actions with (for the Nth time)+sourcepart+} ^^{(first time), counting actions+sourcepart+}